wxllxngton/m-treat_frontend_technical_assessment/frontend/README.md

 ### Prerequisites

--   **Deno**: For running the development server and managing dependencies.
+-   **Deno.js**: For running the development server and managing dependencies.
 -   **deno**: For installing dependencies.

 ### Step 1: Install Dependencies